johnnyreilly/jQuery.Validation.Unobtrusive.Native/README.md

 Include jQuery.Validation.Unobtrusive.Native into your project (available on [nuget](https://www.nuget.org/packages/jQuery.Validation.Unobtrusive.Native/) or on [GitHub](http://github.com/johnnyreilly/jQuery.Validation.Unobtrusive.Native)).
 With this in place you should be able to switch from using the existing `TextBoxFor` / `DropDownListFor` HtmlHelper statements in your views and to jQuery.Validation.Unobtrusive.Native's equivalent by passing `true` to the `useNativeUnobtrusiveAttributes` parameter.
 (By convention this is the first parameter after the `Expression<Func<TModel, TProperty>> expression` parameter.

 Ensure that you have the latest version of jquery.validate.js, you can find it [here](http://jqueryvalidation.org/).
-Oh, and remember that you no longer need to serve up the jquery.validate.unobtrusive.js on a screen where you are using jQuery.Validation.Unobtrusive.Native.
+Oh, and remember that you *no longer* need to serve up the jquery.validate.unobtrusive.js on a screen where you are using jQuery.Validation.Unobtrusive.Native.
+All you need is jquery.validate.js (and of course jQuery).

 P.S.
-If you're compiling the source code in Visual Studio make sure you have the Package Manager option *"Allow NuGet to download missing packages during build"* set to true.
+If you're using the source code from GitHub in Visual Studio, make sure you have the Package Manager option *"Allow NuGet to download missing packages during build"* set to true.
+This will ensure that the required packages are downloaded from NuGet.

 ##Examples